robertmc0/modules-test/modules/cost-management/budgets/README.md

 # Budgets Module

-This module deploys Microsoft.CostManagement budgets
+This module deploys Microsoft.CostManagement budgets at the subscription level

 ## Description

 This module performs the following

-- Creates Microsoft.CostManagement budgets resource.
+- Creates Microsoft.CostManagement budgets resource at the subscription level.
 - Tracks cost or usage.
 - Applies budget at different time grains.